qbittorrent/qBittorrent/src/windows/README.txt

 "translations" of it to all the .nsi files inside "installer-translations.
 You can always leave the english string but you have to use all the LANG_<lang name> for the given variable.
-Otherwise, if the user chooses a language that you haven't provide a LANG_<lang name> for your variable then your string will be empty.
+Otherwise, if the user chooses a language that you haven't provided a LANG_<lang name> for your variable then your string will be empty.
 Don't worry though, NSIS throws warnings for this when compiling the scripts.